gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the application requires backward security, the Group Manager SHALL generate updated security parameters and group keying material, and provide it to all the current group members (see {{sec-group-rekeying-process}}).

 When the OSCORE Security Context expires, as specified by the 'exp' parameter of the Join Response, the node considers it invalid and to be renewed.
-Then, the node retrieves updated security parameters and keying material, by exchanging shortened Join Request and Join Response messages with the Group Manager, according to the approach defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}}.
+Then, the node retrieves updated security parameters and keying material, by exchanging with the Group Manager a shortened Join Request sent to the same Join Resource with the 'type' parameter set to 3 ("update key") and a shortened Join Response message, according to the approach defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}}.
 Finally, the node uses the updated security parameters and keying material to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

+Furthermore, as discussed in Section 2.2 of {{I-D.ietf-core-oscore-groupcomm}}, the node may at some point experience a wrap-around of its own Sender Sequence Number in the group.
+When this happens, the node MUST send to the Group Manager a shortened Join Request message to the same Join Resource, with the 'type' parameter set to 4 ("new").
+Upon receiving this request message, the Group Manager either rekeys the whole OSCORE group as discussed in {{sec-group-rekeying-process}}, or generates a new Sender ID for that node and replies with a shortened Join Response message where:

+* Only the parameters 'type', 'kty', 'key', 'profile' and 'exp' are present.

+* The 'clientId' parameter of the 'key' parameter specifies the new Sender ID of the node.

 # Leaving of a Group Member # {#sec-leaving}